Student Accommodation in Bordeaux

 To get to KEDGE Business School from the railway station, you can take bus line 10 and alight at the “Ecole de Management” bus stop next to the campus.

 How to get to the Bordeaux campus from the city centre?

 Several means of transport are available for students: tramways, buses, river shuttles, and town bicycles.
-To get to the KEDGE Bordeaux campus, you can use Tram B, buses 10 and 31, and town bicycles which can be rented in the city centre and right outside the school.
+To get to the KEDGE Bordeaux campus, you can use Tram B, buses 10 and 31, and town bicycles which can be rented in the city centre and parked right outside the school.

 For more details on public transport in Bordeaux, please visit the official website: http://www.infotbm.com.

 Every semester, KEDGE Business School and its International Student Association “Melting Potes” offer our international students a pick-up service from Bordeaux Mérignac (BOD) airport and Gare Saint-Jean railway station.
-You will receive information on how to order your pick-up by email before the summer holidays.
+You will receive information on how to order your pick-up service by email before the summer holidays.

 - how to open a bank account;

-- how to open an electricity contract;
+- how to open an electricity or gas account;

-- how to buy bus and tram tickets;
+- how to buy public transportation tickets;

-- how to get a cell phone;
+- how to get a mobile phone;

 - how to search for housing options etc.